 I test this theory with original survey data from four informal settlements in Nairobi, Kenya.
 I find wide variation in the prevalence of NGOs across and within the four communities.
 For example, 41% of respondents in Kibera say they received a service or benefit from an NGO within the past year compared to 25% in Mukuru.
 However, within Kibera, NGO utilization ranges from just 18% up to 63%.
 I use regression analysis to estimate the effects of this variation on individual’s political behavior.
 I find that individuals who live in areas with more NGOs are substantially less likely (by about 35%) to say they would contact the government or support increased taxes.
 Further analysis shows that individuals’ political behavior is strongly and positively linked to their expectations of their neighbors’ behavior.
 That is, as an individual’s expectation that their neighbor will contact the government increases so does that individual’s own reported willingness to contact the government.
 In addition, expectations about neighbors’ political behavior is negatively linked to the prevalence of NGOs in a community.
 As the prevalence of NGOs increases, respondents are less likely to believe that their neighbors will contact the government or support increased taxes.
 These results are robust even after considering the possibility that other factors, such as government capacity, explain both NGO prevalence and political behavior.

-Working paper available soon.
+Working paper available upon request.